UniversalDependencies/UD_Phrygian-KUL/README.md

 ## References

 * Depauw, M., & Gheldof, T. (2014).
 Trismegistos.
 An interdisciplinary Platform for Ancient World Texts and Related Information.
-In Ł. Bolikowski, V. Casarosa, P. Goodale, N. Houssos, P. Manghi, J. Schirrwagen (Eds.), Theory and Practice of Digital Libraries - TPDL 2013 Selected Workshops (Communications in Computer and Information Science 416), 40–52.
+In Ł. Bolikowski, V. Casarosa, P. Goodale, N. Houssos, P. Manghi, J. Schirrwagen (Eds.), _Theory and Practice of Digital Libraries - TPDL 2013 Selected Workshops (Communications in Computer and Information Science 416)_, 40–52.
 * Hämmig, A. E. (2022).
 A “new” Neo-Phrygian curse formula.
-In B. Obrador-Cursach & I.-X. Adiego (Eds.), Phrygian linguistics and epigraphy: new insights (pp. 89-102).
+In B. Obrador-Cursach & I.-X. Adiego (Eds.), _Phrygian linguistics and epigraphy: new insights_ (pp. 89-102).
 Universitat de Barcelona.
 * Ligorio, O., & Lubotsky, A. (2018).
 Phrygian.
-In J. Klein, B. Joseph, & M. Fritz (Eds.), Handbook of Comparative and Historical Indo-European Linguistics, 1816-1831.
+In J. Klein, B. Joseph, & M. Fritz (Eds.), _Handbook of Comparative and Historical Indo-European Linguistics_, 1816-1831.
 De Gruyter Mouton.
-* Obrador-Cursach, B. (2020).
-The Phrygian Language.
+* Obrador-Cursach, B. (2020). _The Phrygian Language_.
 Brill.
 * Peeters, O. (2024). _Fragments and Formula: An annotated corpus for the Phrygian language_ (Master's thesis).
 KU Leuven.